oci-labs/smartdevice2/README.md

 * `npm run start`
 * a new tab will open in the default web browser
 * add types in the hierarchy
-* add properties to each type
+* define properties to each type
 * define alerts for each type
 * create instances of each type